vitessio/website/content/en/docs/17.0/reference/vreplication/metrics.md

 "VStreamersEndedWithErrors": 0,
 ```

-## Gateway Metrics
+## VTGate Metrics
 #### VStreamsCreated
-The total number of vstreams created during the lifetime of this gateway.
+The total number of vstreams created during the lifetime of this vtgate.
 #### VStreamsLag
 The difference in seconds between the current time when the vstream event was sent and the time when the binlog event occurred.